phthom/icp312/5-MicroclimateJenkins.md

 # Task 2: Install Microclimate

 Application workloads can be deployed to run on an IBM Cloud Private cluster.
 The deployment of an application workload must be made available as a Helm package.
 Such packages must either be made available for deployment on a Helm repository, or loaded into an IBM Cloud Private internal Helm repository.

+Be sure you are connected to your environment : ./connect2icp.sh

+Also check helm.

 ## 1. Prepare the environment